Scientific Inference With Interpretable Machine Learning: Analyzing Models to Learn About Real-World Phenomena: Introduction

-\paragraph{Terminology.} For the purposes of our discussion below, a \emph{phenomenon} is a real-world process whose aspects of interest can be described by random variables.
-Observations of the phenomenon are drawn from the unknown joint distribution induced by the random variables and form the dataset or just \emph{data}.
-A \emph{ML model} is a mathematical model optimized with the aid of a learning algorithm applied on the collected data in order to accurately predict unknown or withheld phenomenon observations, i.e. to generalize beyond the initial data.
-Here we focus on the supervised learning setting.
-Finally, \emph{scientific inference} is the process of rationally deriving conclusions about a phenomenon from data (via ML, or other types of models).
-We employ \emph{inference} to imply investigating unobserved variables and parameters similar to statistical inference, i.e. in a more general sense than is common in some of the ML literature, where it is used exclusively as a synonym for prediction.
-The knowledge gained by scientific inference can build the basis of \emph{scientific explanations}.
-These brief conceptual remarks are meant to reduce ambiguity in our usage: we lay no claim as to their universality.
+\paragraph{Terminology} For the purposes of our discussion below, a \emph{phenomenon} is a real-world process whose \emph{aspects of interest} can be described by random variables; these aspects possess distinct \emph{properties}.
+Observations of the phenomenon are assimilated to draws from the unknown joint distribution of the random variables to form a dataset, or just \emph{data}. \emph{Scientific inference} describes the process of rationally inducing knowledge about a phenomenon from such observational data (via ML, or other types of models), providing a basis for \emph{scientific explanations}.
+In this work, when we talk about ML, we focus exclusively on the supervised learning setting.
+A supervised \emph{ML model} is a mathematical function with some free parameters that a learning algorithm optimizes (``trains'') based on existing labeled data in order to accurately predict future or withheld observations, i.e. to generalize beyond the initial data.
+While these predictions are often called `inferences' in the deep learning literature, we here employ \emph{inference} in its original sense in statistics: investigating unobserved variables and parameters to draw conclusions from data.
+In this sense, inference goes beyond prediction; it concerns the data structure and its uncertainties.
+When we talk about IML methods in this paper, we include all approaches that analyze trained ML models and their behavior.
+In contrast to \cite{rudin2019stop}, we do not limit the scope of IML to inherently interpretable models.
+These brief conceptual remarks are meant to reduce ambiguity in our usage, we lay no claim as to their universality.

-\section{Related Work}
+\section{Related work}

-Whether and how ML models, and specifically IML, can help obtain knowledge about the world is a debated topic among philosophers of science, statisticians, and also the IML community.
+Whether and how ML models, and specifically IML, can help obtain knowledge about the world is a debated topic in philosophy of science, statistics, causal inference, and within the IML community.